-&lt;sup>6These equilibrium dynamics bear a relationship to the seminal work of Abreu, Pearce, and Stacchetti (1990), who establish the optimality of bang-bang continuation values in a class of repeated games.
+6. These equilibrium dynamics bear a relationship to the seminal work of Abreu and others (1990), who establish the optimality of bang-bang continuation values in a class of repeated games.
 Their analysis however is constrained to settings with finite actions and a continuous public signal, and thus it does not apply to our environment in which the action is continuous.
 See Halac and Yared (2019) for a discussion.

-&lt;sup>7The study of delegation in principal-agent settings dates back to Holmström (1977).
+7. The study of delegation in principal-agent settings dates back to Holmström (1977).
 For recent work, see Amador and Bagwell (2013) and the references cited therein.
-Yared (2019) discusses fiscal policy applications of delegation theory.
+Yared (2019) discusses fiscal-policy applications of delegation theory.

-&lt;sup>8Regime transitions in our setting can also be interpreted as arising from temporary shocks to the central bank's belief about the slope of the Phillips curve (as in Primiceri, 2006, for example).
+8. Regime transitions in our setting can also be interpreted as arising from temporary shocks to the central bank's belief about the slope of the Phillips curve, as in Primiceri (2006), for example.
 Such shocks would enter the central bank's welfare function in a mathematically identical fashion as our political shocks.